ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/aws.md

         Arn: arn:aws:iam::YOUR_AWS_ACCOUNT:YOUR_INSTANCE_PROFILE
 ```

-You can verify if the set up is correct by entering one worker node and do
+You can verify if the set up is correct by SSHing into a worker node and running

 ```
 aws configure list